 So for these two reasons — Christian accusations that Jews murdered Jesus and would forever bear that guilt; and Christian objections to Judaism’s continuing to exist despite the appearance of Christianity, which made claims to absolute truth — a great deal of hostility grew up towards the Jewish people.

 This hostility often was modulated by other things.
 It wasn’t the case that always, whenever and wherever Jews lived in the Western world, they were scorned, distrusted, and hated.
 There were times when relations between Jews and non-Jews were better than that.
-But owing to economic tensions at times, political tensions at times, these accusations against the Jews were brought up time and again, and the result often was terrible for the Jewish people.
+But owing to economic tensions at times, and political tensions at times, these accusations against the Jews were brought up time and again, and the result often was terrible for the Jewish people.

 Something I’ve never understood is this: According to Christianity, God the Father sent his son to the earth so he would be crucified in order to save humanity from its sins.
 Is it not logical, therefore, to conclude that whoever crucified Jesus was doing the Lord’s will?
 If anything, they should be praised — no?